AramZS/devblog/src/posts/hello-day-1.md

 Still didn't pick it up.

-Ok, gotta play around, but good time to
+Ok, gotta play around, but good time to commit

+`git commit -am "First render, didn't work"`

+Time to take a break for dinner.